oregor-projects/trinity-demo-java/README.md

-# trinity-demo-java

-Demo microservice application structured according to the Trinity Architecture.
+# Demo microservice application structured according to the Trinity Architecture

 To learn more about the Trinity Architecture go to: https://medium.com/oregor